 Application of current learning theory and pedagogical practices in formal and informal learning environments to improve communication and instructional skills.
 Graduate students from multiple science disciplines welcome.
 Requires knowledge of biology, earth sciences, and/or chemistry.
+Repeatable one time, up to 3 credits.
 Pre: at least one course in introductory biology, geology, earth science, chemistry or marine science, an interest in ocean science, and enthusiasm for teaching science; or consent.
-(Spring only)

 Selected interdisciplinary ocean/earth-related topics involving science, technology, engineering, and/or policy.
 Repeatable one time.
 Pre: consent.